 A regular (non-waterproof) cast becomes firm to the touch within 10-15 minutes after it is put on, but for the first two hours it is soft and can easily be dented or cracked.
-If your child has a walking cast (weight-bearing cast), he or she should not walk on it for two hours after it is applied.
+If your child has a walking cast (weight-bearing cast), they should not walk on it for two hours after it is applied.

-Do not place the cast under water.
-An arm or leg cast can be protected from splashing with a large plastic bag during bathing.
-Cover cast with the bag and tape the opening shut.
-Even with a cast covered, your child should not place the covered cast in the water.
-Special plastic covers can also be bought, but they can leak when placed under water.
+Do not place the cast under water and protect it from splashing.
+Cover the cast with a plastic bag and tape the opening shut.
+Even with a cast covered, do not allow your child to place the covered cast in the water.
+You can also buy special plastic covers at some specialty stores but they can leak when placed under water.
 It may be easier for your child to take sponge baths while the cast is on.